Addiction: Signs and symptoms

+Other signs and symptoms can be categorized across relevant dimensions:

+Substance use disorder

+The DSM-5 discourages using the term "drug addiction" because of its "uncertain definition and its potentially negative connotation" and prefers the term "substance use disorder" to describe the wide range of the disorder, from a mild form to a severe state of chronically relapsing, compulsive pattern of drug taking.

-Drug addiction, which belongs to the class of substance-related disorders, is a chronic and relapsing brain disorder that features drug seeking and drug abuse, despite their harmful effects.
+SUD, belongs to the class of substance-related disorders, is a chronic and relapsing brain disorder that features drug seeking and drug abuse, despite their harmful effects.
 This form of addiction changes brain circuitry such that the brain's reward system is compromised, causing functional consequences for stress management and self-control.
 Damage to the functions of the organs involved can persist throughout a lifetime and cause death if untreated.
-Substances involved with drug addiction include alcohol, nicotine, marijuana, opioids, cocaine, heroin, methamphetamines, and even foods with high fat and sugar content.
+Substances involved with drug addiction include alcohol, nicotine, marijuana, opioids, cocaine, amphetamines, and even foods with high fat and sugar content.
 Addictions can begin experimentally in social contexts and can arise from the use of prescribed medications or a variety of other measures.

+It has been shown to work in phenomenological, conditioning (operant and classical), cognitive models, and the cue reactivity model.
+However, no one model completely illustrates substance abuse.